What are writing partners?

 How long do they stay together?

 This is up to your professional judgment.
-I usually change the partnerships at the beginning of each new grading period.
+I usually change the partnerships at the beginning of each new unit of study.
 I know teachers who keep the same partnerships for the entire school year.
 Certainly if a partnership is not working, it is time to make the change.

 Mentor Texts to Introduce Writing Partnerships